Hey everyone, and welcome to PT Pioneer.

 When I say your credentials must also be current, I’m referring especially to the accredited certifications.

-These often have a two-year validity period, after which you will need to renew them.
+These often have a two-year validity period, after which you must renew them.

 I’ve written a separate article focusing more in-depth on the credentials and qualifications required and recommended for strength and conditioning coaching.